JustDoom/FlappyAC/README.md

 - Compatible with 1.8 - 1.19 servers (Soon:tm:)
 - It will be free forever!
 - It has an API you can use to develop addons!

+## Helping out
+Want to help us out?

+### Donating
+Donating is a way to support the project, me and any hosting costs.
+You can make one time donations or subscribe monthly on our [kofi](https://ko-fi.com/justdoom) page.

+### Contributing
+Another way you can help is contributing to the project.
+You can make a pull request with more features or find bugs and report them.

 ## Support
 I provide support for this project in my discord server [here](https://discord.gg/wVCSqV7ptB).
 Or you can open an issue in tbe [issues](https://github.com/JustDoom/FlappyAC/issues) tab.